Piranha Digital Handbook

 2. How long does a swim meet last?

-Swim meets are broken into two parts.
-Because they swim less events and because of their age, 5/6 year olds will swim first in their own meet, before the rest of the swim meet.
+Swim meets are broken into three parts.
+Because they swim less events and because of their age, 5/6 year olds will swim first in their own meet.
 The 5/6 year old meet lasts approximately 1 hour.
-The regular swim meets generally wrap up around 10 p.m.
+The 2nd part will be for the 7-10 year olds (25 yd swimmers).
+And the 3rd part will be for the 11 and up swimmers.
+The swim meets generally wrap up around 10 pm.

 3. My kid got sick at the last moment.
 What should I do?